Recruiting and retaining staff in the construction industry – Part 1: Being good to your employees and using referrals

 Building out a compensation plan goes hand in hand with performance management.
 Dyggz can help with both of these, we do more than websites.

 Having a performance management plan in place may sound like something only major corporations do.
 It’s not.
 It’s something successful companies do to continue to grow.
 It doesn’t need to be formal 6-month check-ins with a manager but having targets to hit and rewarding employees when they hit them is a strong motivator.
 Because, of course, you must be a current employee in order to receive the reward.

 As previously mentioned, Dyggz can help you to build out a performance management plan.
 We do more than websites.

-The 2016 Cone Communications Employee Engagement Study showed that 93% of people surveyed want to work for a company that cares about them as an individual.
+The Homebuilding Workforce Engagement Study shows that upskilling workers and career pathways are the keys to better retention.
 Take the time to learn about what your employees are working toward in their own lives.
 If your employees want to become foremen or own their own business one day, you should help them get there.
 Providing on the job training and mentorship means you are building better employees and building a relationship with them.
 All of these ideas will improve loyalty and help to train the next generation in the industry.

 Be honest and transparent with them

 If the company isn’t doing as well as expected, tell your employees.
 If the company is booming and they can all expect bonuses, tell your employees.
 If you are in need of more staff, tell your employees, they may be able to help.
 When you are transparent with your employees they will cut you slack and feel more ownership in the company.
 When people know the reason behind a decision they are more likely to accept it.
 You know they are going to jump to conclusions and assume the worst anyways.
 So next time you have a bad quarter and you won’t be handing out wage increases, tell your employees that you had a bad quarter and that’s the reason there will be no wage increases.